Quantitative Languages Defined by Functional Automata: Quantitative Languages and Functionality

-\begin{proof} Let $V\in\{\Sum,\Avg,\Dsum,\Ratio\}$.
+\textbf{Functional Weighted Automata} The \Sum-automaton on the left of Fig. \ref{fig:sumautomata} is not functional (e.g. the word $abb{\dashv}$ maps to the values 1 and 2), while the one on the right is functional (and even unambiguous).
+Concerning the expressiveness of functional automata, we can show that deterministic automata are strictly less expressive than functional automata which are again strictly less expressive than the full class of weighted automata.
+Let $V\in\{\Sum,\Avg,\Ratio\}$.
 The automata of Fig. \ref{fig:sumautomata} can be seen as $V$-automata (with a constant cost $1$ if $V = \Ratio$).
 The right $V$-automaton cannot be expressed by any deterministic $V$-automaton because the value of a word depends on its last letter.
-The left $V$-automaton cannot be expressed by any functional $V$-automaton. \end{proof}

-As proved in Appendix, functional $V$-automata are equally expressive as unambiguous $V$-automata (i.e. at most one accepting run per input word).
-However we inherit the succinctness property of non-deterministic finite state automata wrt unambiguous finite state automata, as a direct consequence functional $V$-automata are exponentially more succinct than unambiguous $V$-automata.
-Moreover, considering unambiguous $V$-automata does not simplify the proofs of our results neither lower the computational complexity of the decision problems.
-Finally, testing functionality often relies on a notion of delay that gives strong insights that are useful for determinization procedures, and will allow us to test equivalence of functional (and even unambiguous) \Ratio-automata with a better complexity than using our results on inclusion.
+The left $V$-automaton cannot be expressed by any functional $V$-automaton.
+It is easy to verify that the above results hold also for $\Dsum$-automata.
+Therefore, for the four measures that we consider, i.e. for $V\in\{\Sum,\Avg,\Ratio, \Dsum\}$, deterministic $V$-automata are strictly less expressive than functional $V$-automata which are again strictly less expressive than the full class of $V$-automata.